 A study found both the coriander leaves and seed act as antioxidants, however, the leaves were found to have a stronger effect.
 Hence, Coriander like many other spices can delay or prevent spoilage of food seasoned with this spice.
 Chemicals derived from coriander leaves were found to have antibacterial activity against Salmonella choleraesuis, caused in part by these chemicals acting as nonionic surfactants.

 Coriander seeds are used in traditional Indian medicine as a diuretic (a substance or drug that tends to increase the discharge of urine) by boiling equal amounts of coriander seeds and cumin seeds, then cooling and consuming the resulting liquid.

 The powerful anti-inflammatory capacities of coriander can help one deal with symptoms of arthritis.
 Coriander also increases HDL cholesterol (the good) and reduces LDL cholesterol (the bad).

 Cholesterol – the good and the bad

 Cholesterol is not all bad.
 It is an essential fat.
 In fact, it provides stability in every cell of our body.
-The liver makes some cholesterol and some comes from diet.
+The liver makes some cholesterol and some come from diet.
 Cholesterol cannot dissolve in blood, so transport proteins called lipoproteins carry it to locations where it needs to go.

 Low-density lipoprotein (LDL) cholesterol

 The low-density lipoprotein (LDL) cholesterol particles are less dense than other kinds of cholesterol particles.
-Each microscopic blob of LDL cholesterol consists of an outer rim of lipoprotein surrounding a cholesterol center.
+Each microscopic blob of LDL cholesterol consists of an outer rim of lipoprotein surrounding a cholesterol centre.

 What Makes LDL Cholesterol Bad?
 It is just its chemical makeup.
 Here’s how high amounts of LDL cholesterol leads to plaque growth and atherosclerosis.